 Multiple pulsed dye laser devices are now available for PWS treatment, each with its own unique wavelength and pulse duration.
 Changing the wavelength or pulse duration of the laser can result in substantial PWS fading not previously observed with single device therapy.
 Moreover, several devices are sometimes used during an extended treatment protocol in order to destroy vessels of different sizes.

-Studies have recently shown that aggressive treatment of infants and young children at earlier ages improves PWS clearance.
+Studies have recently shown that aggressive treatment of infants and young children at earlier ages improves port wine stain clearance.
 There are several “optical” advantages to treating patients at as young an age as possible: 1) less epidermal melanin which competes for the absorption of laser light; 2) less collagen in the skin results in less light being back-scattered out of the skin; and 3) thinner dermis and lower fractional blood volume in younger patients allows more light to penetrate into the skin to destroy targeted PWS blood vessels.

 J. Stuart Nelson, M.D., Ph.D.